EDCD/EDMarketConnector/README.md

 Acknowledgements
 --------
+* Thanks to [Marginal](https://github.com/Marginal), the original developer, for all his hard work over the years.
 * “Elite: Dangerous” is © 1984 - 2019 Frontier Developments plc.
 * Thanks to Cmdr Zhixian Wu for the Chinese (Simplified) translation.
 * Thanks to Cmdrs CatfoodCZ, Mike Stix & DaraCZ for the Czech translation.